Child Scalp Conditions

 Head Lice (Pediculus Capitis)

-An animal parasites (living off a human host).
+An animal parasite that lives off human hosts).
 They measure 1-3mm in length, are grey in colour, wingless and have six legs.
-They tend to be found near the hairline at the nape and around the ears.
-Head lice seek warmth and human blood to survive.
-The female may produce a total of 300 ova in a lifetime (9-12 per day).
+This child scalp condition tend to be found near the hairline by the ears and the nape.
+Head lice seek warmth and blood (human) to live.
+The female can produce up to 300 ova in her life span (9-12 per day).
 Head Lice can’t jump!
-Each leg is equipped with a claw by which it clings to hair shafts.
+The legs have claws allowing them to hold onto the hair shaft.
 It has two antennae.

 Females with long hair are at greatest risk due to risk of contact with others.
-Infestations occur without regard to social status or levels of personal cleanliness.
-Adults are significantly less vulnerable to infestation.
+Contrary to belief an Infestation will occur showing no affiliation to cleanliness or social status.
+Adults are much less likely to be affected as we produce a natural pesticide that head lice don’t like!

 Head lice pass to others by direct contact – head to head, sharing headwear, combs and brushes.
 Head lice survive on combs brushes, chair backs, hats, scarves for up to 48 hours.